-HighPeak Energy's common stock and warrants are listed for trading on the Nasdaq under the symbols "HPK" and "HPKEW," respectively.
-Further, the Company has applied to list the CVRs on the Nasdaq, and they are currently quoted on the OTC under the symbol "HPKER."
+HighPeak Energy's common stock and warrants are listed on the Nasdaq under the symbols "HPK" and "HPKEW," respectively.
+Further, the Company has applied to list the CVRs on the Nasdaq, and the CVRs are currently quoted on the OCT under the symbol "HPKER".
 There is no assurance, however, that the CVRs will be listed on the Nasdaq.